NyteshadeXT/PF2e-Vault/8) Adventures/Forgotten Tomb.md

 **Ceiling:** The ceiling in this area is 15 feet high.

 **Braziers:** The braziers contain oil and can be lit providing the room with regular illumination.

+> [!warning]
+> If the players take the time to renew and/or reconsecrate the tomb award them 80 xp and a bonus hero card.